 People paused for reflection at the start of the Service on the third Sunday of Advent.

-Our Celtic Prayer and Praise Services are at Llangelynnin Old Church on the third Sunday of the month, throughout Summer and Autumn.
-We are all at different stages on our journey of Faith, and we look forward to worshipping together in this sacred and ancient place.
+Lat year, our last Celtic Prayer and Praise Service at Llangelynnin Old Church was in the afternoon of Sunday 20th October.
+It was a Communion Service, that explored Chapel.
+We are all at different stages on our journey of Faith, and lots of people came to worship together in this sacred and special place.

 How do your beliefs affect your chance encounters?

-In the afternoon of 16th June on Trinity Sunday, we explored one of the Seven Sacred Spaces of Christian community life, namely Chapter, that place of meeting and decision-making, where we carry our Faith with us in all aspects of life.
+In the afternoon of 16th June on Trinity Sunday, we explored another of the Seven Sacred Spaces, namely Chapter, that place of meeting and decision-making, where we carry our Faith with us in all aspects of life.
 It is a space for debate, and an exchange of views.
 There is shared responsibility, where decisions are made, and the allocation of resources are determined.
 Rules and policies are made, and time is spent reflecting on the needs of others, where the values of members are discussed, and community life.